-4. Log in to the TPS Teachers Network
+5. Log in to the TPS Teachers Network

 The course facilitator will email you an invitation to the TPS Teachers Network.
-Create an account and log in.
-You will be enrolled in the PD Providers Institute Group.
-This group of the TPS Teachers Network will be used throughout the course.
+This week your only task is to create an account and log in.
+During the following weeks, there will be other TPS Teachers Network related assignments.

-For the final project in this class, you will design a Professional Development Activity Plan to introduce Library of Congress resources to an audience or your colleagues.
-Course facilitators will provide feedback as you develop your final project.
+You will design a Professional Development Activity Plan to introduce Library of Congress resources to fellow educators.
+Course facilitators will provide feedback as you develop each part of the final project for this class.